 Man alive, these last couple episodes have been quite boring, with no engaging or interesting stories to be found.
 Skinner and Chalmers put Springfield Elementary on alert of a government-mandated aptitude test that could get them much-needed funding, so to make sure they get as much cash as possible, they drill the answers into the kids’ minds by any means necessary.
 This conceit could be amusing satire, of educators teaching test answers rather than practical knowledge, but like most material on the show nowadays, it’s so ham-fisted and the jokes are made so blatantly obvious that it becomes heavy sigh-worthy.
 To hedge their bets, Skinner schemes to hide all the troublesome students, Bart, Ralph, and the bullies (“Whacking Day,” anyone?), and cart them to Capital City.
 But Chalmers sweetens the deal and has Skinner exported too.
 Meanwhile, Lisa suffers massive test anxiety during the exam.

 It feels like nothing happens in this episode.
 Nothing.
-Skinner, Otto and the kids end up stranded in Capital City by means of stupidity, Ralph gets stuck on a barge and just sits there because he’s a brain dead retard, then Skinner must do a thing to save him that requires knowledge and the other kids are instantly impressed.
+Skinner, Otto and the kids end up stranded in Capital City by means of stupidity, Ralph gets stuck on a barge and just sits there because he’s brain damaged, then Skinner must do a thing to save him that requires knowledge and the other kids are instantly impressed.
 Everything is explicitly narrated so that the audience knows exactly what’s happening, and none of it sounds natural or makes sense.
 From this, Skinner realizes that kids don’t learn from tests, and rejects the national exam.
 What exactly did he learn?
 And how will this not affect Springfield Elementary at all in coming episodes?
 It’s all an exercise in futility, and I’m not even sure what the meaning of any of it was.
 Or if there was any meaning at all.
 Probably not, since we end with a minute recreation of the Footloose ending.
 No other jokes to go with it, they just do the ending with everyone dancing.
 Jesus Christ, and I thought the random dance ending of “Tales From the Public Domain” was intolerable.
 One of the emptiest episodes ever, completely bereft of any kind of… anything.

 Tidbits and Quotes